 “We now know that most of the sarsens came from one area, so we need more geochemical work to pin down the location more precisely,” Nash says.
 “We also need to do archaeological surveys to see if we can identify extraction pits in West Woods.”

 The relatively short distance to West Woods doesn’t diminish the accomplishments of the Neolithic residents of the British Isles.
-The 15-mile trip from Wiltshire to Salisbury is even longer than a trip along the full length of Manhattan, from Battery Park to Inwood—which can take almost an hour by subway.
+The 15-mile trip from West Woods* to Salisbury is even longer than a trip along the full length of Manhattan, from Battery Park to Inwood—which can take almost an hour by subway.
 It was a schlep.

 But as is always the case with Stonehenge, there is more to learn.
 Two of the remaining stones at the henge—there were originally about 80, and 52 remain—did not match the geological signature of West Woods, meaning that they came from elsewhere.
 The recent paper points out that the stones, numbered Stone 26 and Stone 160, are both situated at the northernmost points of their respective subsections of the henge.
 So after 400 years of theorizing, researchers have yet another mystery to investigate.